| DE DOORNS, South Africa

 "There is no food on the table and my children often go to bed hungry."

-Another worker, Aubrey Louw, 47, said he had worked on the farms since the 1970s when he received 45 rand a day.
+Another worker, Aubrey Louw, 47, told Reuters he had worked on the farms since the 1970s when he received 45 rand a day.

 "Now we get 65 rand.
 What is that?
 We want 150 rand.
 Farmers would rather employ security guards and buy new cars than pay us," he said.